SOSreceiver: safe operation of solar tubular receivers by means of inverse thermo- elasticity methods

 Towers (SPT), as this the CSP technology that is experiencing a greater growth due to its superior thermal efficiency.

-Project presentation
+Current Project

 The fundamental idea to be developed in SOSreceiver project is the real-time quantification of the temperature and stress of the receiver tubes at the extreme conditions of their daily operation.
 This will allow the development of better designs and control strategies of CSP plants capable of further increasing the receiver efficiency while extending its useful life.